gto76/python-cheatsheet/README.md

 ```

 ### ABC
-**An abstract base class introduces virtual subclasses, that don’t inherit from it but are still recognized by isinstance() and issubclass().**
+**An abstract base class introduces virtual subclasses that don’t inherit from it, but are still recognized by isinstance() and issubclass().**

 ```python
 >>> from collections.abc import Sequence, Collection, Iterable